ryanwalker/dotfiles/README.md

 dotfiles
 ========

-dot files to get a clean new machine up and running.
+clone this to $HOME/.dotfiles and run install.sh